gcruzgar/UKsurvey/README.md

 <sub><nowiki>*<nowiki>Questions asked in the survey changed every year, so the number of variables is inconsistent.<sub>

-There is another folder with cross wave data.
+There is another subfolder with cross wave data.
 It consists of three files:

 |File name |Description                                           |
 |----------|------------------------------------------------------|